 We’ve broken down some of the different types of restaurant food and beverage suppliers and how restaurants work with them.

 Whether a restaurant is a vegan fast food joint or a sit-down steakhouse, having a wide variety of vegetables and fruits on the menu is a must.
-Restaurants source their produce in several different ways, and usually combine more than one of the following methods to best suit their needs.
+Restaurants source their produce in several different ways, and usually combine more than one method to best suit their needs.

-While some restaurant’s source their poultry, beef and pork directly from local farms, others may choose to purchase through larger companies.
+While some restaurants source their poultry, beef and pork directly from local farms, others may choose to purchase through larger companies.
 These companies have a network of farms and butchers that get the meat restaurant-ready.
-Large-scale companies often have more resources to invest in sensor technology that can ensure proper food safety.

 Seafood suppliers aren’t always a one-stop shop.
 Some restaurants may find that they need to work with multiple sources, as each provider focuses on a different type of seafood.